 What can I expect after the test is completed?

 Some people experience minor side effects like a sore throat or sinus congestion.
 These should resolve in a day or so.
-If you experience a nosebleed that does not resolve quickly we would ask you to contact one of the nurses at 208-887-3724 or 208-695-2100.
+If you experience a nosebleed that does not resolve quickly, contact our office immediately.